Frequently Asked Questions

-For our younger players aged 10 and under all that is required is a baseball glove and a good pair of running shoes.
-FHLL provides bats and batting helmets.
-For our older players, 11 and over, a baseball glove and protective cup or jill are mandatory, baseball cleats are recommended for our older players as well.
-While FHLL does provide a couple team bats and batting helmets many players find it worthwhile to have their own batting helmet and bat.
+For our younger players, aged 7 and under playing Instructional level, all that is required is a baseball glove, batting helmet and a good pair of running shoes.
+FHLL provides bats.
+For our older players, 8 and over, a baseball glove, batting helmet and protective cup or jill are mandatory, baseball cleats are recommended for our older players as well.
+While FHLL does provide a couple team bats many players find it worthwhile to have their own bat.
 Please read the 2018 new bat regulations before purchasing a bat.

 Beginning with the 2018 season, non-wood and laminated bats used in the Little League (Majors) and below, Intermediate (50-70) Division, Junior League divisions, and Challenger division shall bear the USA Baseball logo signifying that the bat meets the USABat – USA Baseball’s Youth Bat Performance Standard.
 All BPF – 1.15 bats will be prohibited beginning with the 2018 season.
 Additionally, starting in 2018, the bat diameter shall not exceed 2⅝ inches for these divisions of play.
 USABat provides a list of approved bats and full details of the bat rules are available here.